TheOverfloater/pathos-public/docs/entity_guide.md

  - Keyvalues:
    - "Size": Choose from a different set of resolutions to use for the cubemap.

+# env_chromatic
+>This entity was added by valina354, and it adds a simple chromatic aberration effect to the game when it's
+>turned on.
+The strength of the aberration can be controlled by the strength cvar.

+ - Keyvalues:
+   - "Name": Name of this entity.
+   - "Chromatic Aberration Strength": The strength of the aberration.
+Best values are in the 0-16 range.

+ - Spawnflags:
+   - "Start On": The entity will start enabled.

 # env_decal
 >The engine's version of infodecal, this entity allows you to spawn a specific decal, or a random one from